bell-harmo/pod/README.md

  5. Bolt and Arrow unique are disabled
  6. Bolt Magic & Rare is diabled
  7. The gold is shown  [GOLD<1000 CLVL<40]: diabled 1000gold under 40Level [GOLD<2000 (CLVL>39 AND CLVL<=69)]: [GOLD<5000 CLVL>69]:
- 8. The normal 6 soc is able
+ 8. The normal item which has 6 soc is able
  9. Other normal and exception items(Non Magic) are diabled (Excepted for Mage plate)
  10. All filters are equipped with Minimap function (Not implemented)
  11. Some Rare items which are Arrow/Circlet/Boots/Belt will be gray color if not used and not GG option.